French mastiff

 Exercise Needs: French Mastiffs are less energetic and require less exercise than Bullmastiffs.
 They are content with moderate exercises, such as a daily walk.
 Bullmastiffs, on the other hand, require more exercise and benefit from daily walks and playtime.

 Overall, while both breeds share similarities in their protective nature and loyalty, there are differences in their appearance, size, and exercise needs.
-It’s important to research each breed thoroughly to determine which one is the best fit for your lifestyle and needs.

 Suggestion - While visiting a veterinary Dr.